-2.6.7.1 The assumptions and limitations highlighted above are typical of difficulties encounted with undertaking field surveys of marine mammals using aerial and boat-based methods.
+2.6.7.1 The assumptions and limitations highlighted above are typical of difficulties encountered with undertaking field surveys of marine mammals using aerial and boat-based methods.
 The approaches used were largely based on tried and tested methodologies, and where adaptations had to be made e.g. the use of acoustic and visual data as a double platform, these have been discussed and agreed with the SNCBs.
-Boat-based data provided a robust double platform, continuous survey, over a period of months, and allowed for a survey specific detection function (g(0) to be calculated for harbour porpoise.
-However limitations of boat-based surveys include sea state, length of time since surveys were carried out, natural difficulties in estimating distance of sighting from observer and potential for presence of survey vessel to affect behaviour of animals and therefore likelihood of detection.
-Aerial surveys provide a snap shot, on a monthly basis for (currently) a period of 6 months, however surveys could be carried out in up to sea state six, distance to animal was consistent and there is no detectable impact of survey plane on animals.
+Boat-based data provided a double platform, continuous survey, over a period of months, and allowed for a survey specific detection function, g(0), to be calculated for harbour porpoise.
+However, limitations of boat-based surveys include sea state, length of time since surveys were carried out, natural difficulties in estimating distance of sighting from observer, accurate matching of acoustic and visual detections and potential for presence of survey vessel to affect behaviour of animals and therefore likelihood of detection.
+Aerial surveys provided a more contemporary snap shot, on a monthly basis for a period of 17 months, surveys could be carried out in up to sea state six, distance to animal was consistent and there is no detectable impact of survey plane on animals.
+Limitations of the aerial survey included reduced species identification and uncertainties in relation to the proportion of animals available to be detected during surveys.
+No marine mammal survey is without its limitations but by the inclusion of a range of estimates, from a range of methods, the characterisation of the baseline as robust as it can possibly be.

-3. Results
+Results 3.